US STOCKS-Futures dip with focus on bank earnings, economy

 * Auto index ends at lowest close in 8 weeks (Adds details, closing prices)

-NEW YORK, April 12 U.S. stock index futures fell on Friday, a day after Wall Street scaled fresh heights, as investors awaited a round of economic data and quarterly results from major banks.
+NEW YORK, April 12 U.S. stock index futures fell on Friday, a day after Wall Street scaled new heights, as investors awaited a round of economic data and quarterly results from major banks.

-The Dow and benchmark S&P 500 closed at record highs on Thursday, extending this year's rally to a 13.4 percent gain for the Dow and 11.7 percent for the broader S&P.
+* The Dow and benchmark S&P 500 closed at fresh highs on Thursday, extending this year's rally to a 13.4 percent gain for the Dow and 11.7 percent for the broader S&P.

-The advance in equities in recent months has been partly due to the Federal Reserve's economic stimulus efforts, and analysts are viewing the first-quarter earnings season as a test for whether those gains are justified by corporate performance.

-"I haven't seen good enough news to warrant this huge rise in the market," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-"This is a big earnings season because it would be nice to have (the) market's overall view sync up with a picture of the economy that is improving, not just not getting worse."
+* The earnings season that got underway this week is being viewed as a test for whether the market can continue its upward momentum.

-Earnings for S&P 500 companies are expected to grow at a modest 1.2 percent in the first quarter, down from more than 4 percent forecast in January, according to Thomson Reuters data.
+* Earnings are expected to grow at a modest 1.2 percent rate in the first quarter, down from forecasts of over 4 percent as recently as January, according to Thomson Reuters data.

-JP Morgan Chase reported higher first-quarter profits, though its stock was off 0.9 percent to $48.88 in premarket trading shortly after the results.
+* JP Morgan Chase reported first-quarter results early on Friday, and its stock was off 0.7 percent to $48.92 in premarket trading shortly after the results.

-Other data due Friday include producer prices, consumer sentiment and business inventories.
+* Other reports on tap include producer prices, consumer sentiment and business inventories.

 * Auto index ends at lowest close in 8 weeks (Adds details, closing prices)